confluence/python-textbok/python_notes/Python_Basics.rst

    ``1.0``, ``1.12e4``, ``-3.141759``, ``735``, ``0.57721566``,
    ``7.5e-3``

 #.
-What is the difference between integer and floating point division?
+What is the difference between integer and floating-point division?
    What is the operator used for integer division?
-What is the operator used for floating point division?
+What is the operator used for floating-point division?

 #.
 What are the results of the following operations?
 Explain why:
    #. ``1.5 + 2``